Search

 Most courses include summative assessments to test your skills.
 Summative assessments can be carried out in different ways: for example, by a written examination, an academic paper, a take-home examination (an unsupervised examination), a written assignment or report.

-A written test that you do at home.
-The tasks in a take-home examination usually requires you to analyse/reflect over a question.
-You use the relevant course literature; however, you may also reference other sources.
+A written examination completed at home.
+The assignments in a take-home examination usually require you to discuss and analyse a question.
+You are expected to use the literature included in the course, but you may also use other sources.

 Academic paper